top of page

 Where can I get an abortion?

-You can get an abortion at family planning clinics (sometimes called reproductive health clinics or women's health clinics), Planned Parenthood clinics, some private clinics, and some hospitals.
-For referrals, see listings under “Funding, Support, and Referrals” in the Resource section below.
+You can get an abortion at women’s health clinics, Planned Parenthood clinics, some private clinics, and some hospitals.

 Not all providers, hospitals, and clinics offer abortion care.
 Even if the hospital or clinic does offer abortion care, an individual health care provider can refuse to perform an abortion.
 However, they should refer you to a provider that does offer abortion care.
 If you don’t get a referral, contact Legal Voice at info@legalvoice.org or 206-682-9552.

 Important: Stay away from crisis pregnancy centers.
-They are set up to look like reproductive health clinics, but are not.
+They are set up to look like reproductive health clinics but are not.
 See “Beware of Crisis Pregnancy Centers” below.

-Do I have to wait 24 hours before I can get an abortion in Washington State?
+Do I have to wait 24 hours before I can get an abortion in Washington state?

-No. Washington State does not require any “waiting period” before you can get an abortion.
+No. Washington state does not require any “waiting period” before you can get an abortion.
 However, some health care providers may only schedule abortions on certain days, or you may have to wait because the provider is very busy.

 Can I get an abortion in another state?